 The Company finances its investments in RMBS with short-term borrowings under master repurchase agreements.
-The repurchase agreements are generally short-term debt, which expire within one year.
-Borrowings under repurchase agreements generally bear interest rates of a specified margin over one-month LIBOR and are generally uncommitted.
-The repurchase agreements are treated as collateralized financing transactions and are carried at their contractual amounts, as specified in the respective agreements.
+Borrowings under the repurchase agreements are generally short-term debt due within one year.
+Those borrowings generally bear interest rates of a specified margin over one-month LIBOR.
+The repurchase agreements represent uncommitted financing.
+Borrowings under those agreements are treated as collateralized financing transactions and are carried at their contractual amounts, as specified in the respective agreements.
 Interest is recorded at the contractual amount on an accrual basis.